RaspAP/raspap-docs/docs/providers.md

 [ ✓ ok ]
 ```

 The installer will configure RaspAP to administer the corresponding Linux CLI.
+Choosing ++0++ (None) followed by ++enter++ will exit the VPN provider option and continue with the installer.

 ## Provider CLIs
-RaspAP provides an interface to interact with your chosen VPN provider's CLI.
+RaspAP provides a visual interface to interact with your chosen VPN provider's CLI.
 To facilitate this, you must first install and configure the CLI on your system.
 Specific steps will depend on your VPN provider; consult the online documentation for your chosen VPN service.

 !!! note "Note"
     The RaspAP project has no affiliation whatsoever with the supported VPN providers.
 Each provider was selected solely based on availability of their Debian compatible CLIs.